Phase 1 Foundations: What to Handle Before the Student Loans

 Stable dual-income household in a decent job market, three months is usually sufficient.
 Two incomes means one job loss doesn't immediately threaten basic expenses.

 Keep this money in a HYSA and leave it alone.
 It isn't an investment account.
-It's insurance against the things that would otherwise derail the entire plan; a layoff, a medical issue, a disability leave before long-term coverage kicks in.
+It's insurance against the things that would otherwise derail the entire plan: a layoff, a medical issue, a disability leave before long-term coverage kicks in.
 If you don't have savings, expenses are put on credit cards at a 20+% rate, putting you further in the hole.

 Step 5: Get the Right Insurance